Seafarer 23 Kestrel

-The design was built by De Vries Lentsch in Amsterdam, starting in 1963 and imported into the United States by Seafarer Fiberglass Yachts of New York City.
+The Seafarer 23 Kestrel is a recreational keelboat built by De Vries Lentsch in Amsterdam, starting in 1963 and imported into the United States by Seafarer Fiberglass Yachts of New York City.
 Seafarer later produced the boat in its own plant, a converted supermarket in Huntington, New York, but it is now out of production.

+It is often confused with the 1978 Seafarer 23 Challenger and the 1976 Seafarer 23.

 Design

-The Seafarer 23 Kestrel is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+Designed by Sparkman & Stephens, the Seafarer 23 Kestrel is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig; a spooned, raked stem; a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed, stub, long keel, with a retractable centerboard.
 It displaces 3700 lb and carries 1400 lb of iron ballast.

 The boat has a draft of 5.00 ft with the centerboard extended and 2.33 ft with it retracted, allowing operation in shallow water, or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp well-mounted outboard motor for docking and maneuvering.
 The transom lazarette well is large enough to allow the motor to be tilted to reduce drag while sailing.

 The Kestrel was offered in a number of different deck and interior layouts.
 Initially there were two deck patterns for a daysailer and a cruiser, but later an intermediate deck was added.
 There were also six interior plans, including a bare one for owner completion.
 Model marketing names similarly varied, including Seafarer 23 Kestrel, Seafarer Kestrel 23, Kestrel 23 and Kestrel 22.
 Model configuration names included Cruiser, Overnighter, Catalina, Nassau, Nantucket, Monhegan and Olympic.
 In 1969 all the models were sold as the Seafarer Sail 'n Trailer 23.

 The cruiser cabin design typically has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is on both sides, aft of the bow cabin and is equipped with stove to port and a sink to starboard.
 The head is located centered in the bow cabin under the "V"-berth.
 Cabin headroom is 57 in and the fresh water tank has a capacity of 15 u.s.gal.

 The design has a PHRF racing average handicap of 270 and a hull speed of 5.5 kn.

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "the grace of the classic Sparkman & Stephens hull form will appeal to traditional sailors."